AdoriZahard/hi3er/docs/index.md

 ###<p align="center">-- Miss Elysia Build 7D*</p>

 !!! note
-    Updated for 6.0 2nd Half.
-This time around, MPE is Herrscher-level strength in terms of clear speed, however in downscaling there might be a very noticeable difference as her Rank-ups are really good for her DPS.
+    Updated for 6.1.
+Be advised that MPE becomes weaker the less ranks and gears she has.
+Basically, her downscalability issues are pretty big depending on the difficulty.

 > Boss to be Chosen: Hephaestus, then Mobius or Vill-V